Fetching Bank Data: Open Finance Enablement

 Connect Flow

-To support the Open Finance flow, Lean requires you to pass the redirect URLs configured in the previous steps into the SDK’s connect function and ensure that payment permissions are enabled.
+To support the Open Finance flow, Lean requires you to pass the redirect URLs configured in the previous steps into the SDK’s connect function that establishes the consent between the client and the bank to retrieve account information.
 The full list of arguments would look as follows:

 Account access